dendronhq/dendron-site/vault/dendron.ref.config.publishing.md

     editRepository:
   enableContainers:
   generateChangelog:
-  previewPort:
-  segmentKey:
-  cognitoUserPoolId:
-  cognitoClientId:
   enablePrettyLinks:
 };
 ```

 ## enableFMTitle
-Enable rendering frontmatter title property as title of the note.
+Enable rendering frontmatter property `title` as title of the note in links.

-- default: true
+- default: `true`

 ## enableHierarchyDisplay
-Enable rendering hierarchies (Children) at the end of the note.
+Enable rendering hierarchies (Children) list at the end of the note.

-- default: true
+- default:
+  - dendron.yml: `true`
-- frontmatter: true
+  - frontmatter: `true`

 ## hierarchyDisplayTitle
 Text to be used for [[children links|dendron.topic.links#children-links]], when enabled by [[enableHierarchyDisplay|dendron://dendron.dendron-site/dendron.ref.config.publishing#enablehierarchydisplay]].

-- default: "Children"
+- default: `Children`

 ## enableNoteTitleForLink
 Enable using note titles when displaying naked links in a published note.
 This also applies to note references.
+If set to false, the entire hierarchy string will be used for rendering the links.

 Note that this is not yet fully supported for multi-vault.
 Specifically, cross vault links are not supported.

-- default: true
+- default: `true`

 ## enableMermaid
 Enable rendering [[Mermaid diagrams|dendron.topic.markdown#diagrams]] in published notes.

-- default: true
+- default: `true`

 ## enablePrettyRefs
 Enable rendering note references as [[pretty refs|dendron.concepts#pretty-ref]] in published notes.

-- default: true
+- default: `true`

 ## enableKatex
 Enable rendering [Katex](https://katex.org/) typesetting in published notes.

-- default: true
+- default: `true`

 ## assetsPrefix
 Set the asset prefix for the published website.